segmentstream-com/segmentstream-com.github.io/_docs/datasources/retailcrm.md

 ## Display name
 The name of the data source.
 It is displayed in the interface in the list of sources.

-## retailCRM subdomain
+## retailCRM endpoint
-Should be filled with the first part of your CRM address.
-For example, if your CRM address is https://test-account.retailcrm.ru/, then the subdomain will be "test-account".
+Should be filled with the full CRM address.
+For example, if your CRM address is https://website.retailcrm.ru/, then the **endpoint** will be "website.retailcrm.ru".

 ## Orders import
 Enable import of orders data.
 If this option enabled, updated orders for the previous day will be uploaded.